Faisal Javed: Professional career

+Faisal Javed Khan is an advertising and marketing professional, broadcaster, and producer with over 17 years of experience in media, production, and advertising.
+He has held key positions within Pakistan's advertising and media industry, leading multidisciplinary teams and producing more than 300 advertising campaigns and television commercials, including several award-winning projects for major national brands.
+His work has been particularly influential in the telecom and branchless banking sectors, where he played a pivotal role in launching several mainstream brands.
+Khan has received multiple local and international accolades for campaign development and media strategy, including the "Campaign of the Year" and "Best Digital Campaign" awards at Pakistan’s premier advertising events.

+In addition to his advertising career, Khan was a radio broadcaster for over a decade and has represented Pakistan at various international advertising conferences.
+His professional expertise spans brand management, electronic media strategy, brand development, and strategic communication.

 Political career

 Faisal Javed Khan began his political career in 1996 with Pakistan Tehreek-e-Insaf (PTI).
 He has hosted more than 500 PTI political rallies across Pakistan and known as the "Voice of PTI".

 As of February 2018, he was serving as a member of the core and central executive committees of the PTI and its central additional secretary information.
 Khan has also campaigned for PTI Chief Imran Khan in 1997, 2002, 2013 and 2018 general elections.
 Faisal Javed Khan spoke at the European Parliament as a part of Parliamentarians from European Union member states and 18 Asian countries in the two day Asia-Europe Parliamentary Partnership (ASEP) meetings that debated the environmental challenges faced by Asia and Europe.
 He also moderated Imran Khan's big rally at Capital One Arena in the downtown Washington, DC in 2019.

-Faisal Javed Khan was elected to the Senate of Pakistan as a candidate of PTI on general seat from Khyber Pakhtunkhwa in 2018 Pakistani Senate election.
+Faisal Javed Khan was elected to the Senate of Pakistan as a candidate of PTI on general seat from Khyber Pakhtunkhwa in the 2018 Pakistani Senate election.
 He took oath as Senator on 12 March 2018.

-Khan was injured during the attempted assassination of Imran Khan.